Economics

 Year: 2022

-Keywords: natural resourcse, economic growth, mining entry, VAR, Dutch disease
+Keywords: natural resourcse, economic growth, mining income, VAR, Dutch disease

 PDF: Análisis VAR para evaluar la maldición de los recursos naturales en la economía peruana